 Estimates of emissions have come under increasing scrutiny.
 A recent study assessed the spatial distribution of anthropogenic methane sources in the United States by combining comprehensive atmospheric methane observations, extensive spatial datasets, and a high-resolution atmospheric transport model.
 It was concluded that the US Environmental Protection Agency (EPA) underestimates methane emissions nationally by a factor of 1.5.

-Methane is one of the more potent greenhouse gases for global warming.
-The concentration of methane in the atmosphere stabilized from about 1999 to 2007, but since 2007 began rising again.
+The concentration of methane in the atmosphere stabilized from about 1999 to 2007.
+But here is evidence that since 2007 it began rising again.
 A recent study suggests that the more than 30% increase in U.S. methane emissions over the 2002–2014 period could account for 30–60% of the global growth of atmospheric methane seen in the past decade.
-The EPA has just initiated a process to update rules covering existing oil and gas sources.

 In a study just published the global methane budget and the contribution of the fossil fuel industry to methane emissions has been reevaluated.
 The ratio of carbon-13 to carbon-12 provides a signature which helps identify the source of methane.
 Both global methane and methane carbon isotope (carbon-13) records were used to compile what is believed to be the largest isotopic methane source signature database, including fossil fuel, microbial and biomass-burning methane emission sources.
 Total fossil fuel methane emissions from the fossil fuel industry plus natural geological seepage are 60 to 110 % greater than current estimates.
 After accounting for natural geological seepage, it is found that methane emissions from natural gas, oil and coal production and their usage are 20 to 60 % greater than current estimates.